minimum2scp/dockerfiles/nodejs/README.md

 nvm is installed in `/opt/nvm`, and enabled by `/etc/profile.d/nvm.sh`.

-If you need root previlege, use `sudo bash -lc "..."`.
+If you need root privilege, use `sudo bash -lc "..."`.
 For example, install stable version of nodejs:

 ```